BrandonTaft/Vue.js-Twilio-Nodejs/README.md

                                         notifications that are due, then integrates with Twilio to send a notification text to the phone number that is specified on the task.
                                         So regardless of your location, you'll never miss a reminder.
-There's also a convenient messaging feature built right in to the app.
+There's also a convenient messaging feature built right into the app.
 So no phone, no problem, you can easily send and recieve texts without ever leaving the app.</p>